BettercareHealth/bettercare/congenital-disorders/test-6.md

 ---
 book: Congenital Disorders
-title: Test 6.
+title: Quiz 6.
 Congenital disorders caused by a teratogen
 layout: test
 ---

 Please choose the one most correct answer to each question or statement.

-# Test 6: Congenital disorders caused by a teratogen
+# Quiz 6: Congenital disorders caused by a teratogen

 1. Fetal alcohol syndrome can be diagnosed by:
 	-	Doing an abdominal X-ray during pregnancy.